Comparison of the largest TNOs

 - the three largest asteroids: (1) Ceres, (2) Pallas, and (4) Vesta;

-- Pluto, its large satellite Charon, and its two smaller satellites Hydra and Nix;
+- Pluto, its large moon Charon, and its smaller moons Hydra, Nix, Kerberos and Styx;

 - the distant object (90377) Sedna;

-- the other known trans-Neptunian objects that are at least 600 km in diameter;
+- the 46 other known trans-Neptunian objects that are at least 500 km in diameter--at least as large as the three largest asteroids--and their 7 known moons;

 - the U.S. state of Texas for comparison.